junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 ### Act 3-2

 > **Outline:** Dean is painful and hopeless and keeps letting the *emptiness* in his heart eat him up, after long enough, his heart is so *empty* that he goes in the Empty too.
-Cas catches him as he falls in, they find each other, Dean responds to Cas's confession, so now his heart is no longer *empty*, it's filled with feelings.
-And so the Empty is no longer empty, which is unbearable to the Empty and it loses control of them.
-So they use this feeling as their connection back to the earth and escape the Empty.
+Cas catches him as he falls in, they find each other.

 Ghosts can't drive cars, not exactly -- except for that one time a ghost decides to *possess* the Baby, that was unforgivable.
 So hanging out in the Impala is not an option anymore.